Is Paris Burning? (film): Plot

-Shortly after the failed 20 July plot to assassinate him in 1944, Adolf Hitler appoints General der Infanterie Dietrich von Choltitz as military governor of occupied Paris.
-Hitler believes that Choltitz will obey his order that the Allies should not be allowed to capture Paris without the Germans destroying it completely, similarly to the planned destruction of Warsaw.

-The French Resistance learn that the Allies are not planning to take Paris, but are bypassing it to avoid confrontation and are heading straight to Germany instead.
-The two factions within the Resistance react to this news differently.
-The Gaullists under Jacques Chaban-Delmas want to wait and see, while the communists under Colonel Rol-Tanguy want to take action.
-The communists force the issue by calling for a general uprising by the citizens of Paris and by occupying important government buildings.
-The Gaullists go along with this plan of action once it is set in motion.
+Shortly after the failed attempt to assassinate him in 1944, Adolf Hitler appoints General der Infanterie Dietrich von Choltitz as military governor of occupied Paris, believing he'll obey his order to destroy Paris if the Allies are ever in position to capture it.
+Two factions of the French Resistance react differently to news that the approaching Allied forces plan to bypass the city to avoid costly street-fighting.
+The Gaullists under Jacques Chaban-Delmas don't wish to risk revealing themselves, while the communists under Colonel Rol-Tanguy spark a general uprising by the citizens of Paris, occupying important government buildings and effectively forcing the Gaullists to also participate.

-Initially, Choltitz is intent on following Hitler's order to level the city.
-After his troops fail to dislodge the Resistance from the Paris Police Prefecture, he orders the Luftwaffe to bomb the building but withdraws the order at the urging of Swedish consul Raoul Nordling, who points out that bombs that miss the Prefecture risk destroying nearby culturally invaluable buildings such as the Notre Dame Cathedral.
-Choltitz accepts a truce offer from the Resistance (conceived by the Gaullist faction), but the communists want to keep on fighting, in spite of a lack of ammunition.
-Therefore, the truce is shortened to one day and the fighting resumes.

-After learning that the Germans plan to destroy Paris (the Eiffel Tower and other landmarks are rigged with explosives), a messenger from the Resistance is sent across enemy lines to contact the Americans.
-He informs the Allies that the Resistance has already taken control of parts of the city and implores them to provide support to prevent the uprising being crushed as was then happening in Warsaw.
-He adds that France would never forgive the Allies if they permit the destruction of Paris.
-Later, General Omar Bradley agrees that the 2nd Armored Division under General Philippe Leclerc should move on Paris.
+Choltitz is intent on following Hitler's order and after his troops fail to dislodge the Resistance from the Paris Police Prefecture, he orders the Luftwaffe to bomb the building.
+Swedish consul Raoul Nordling points out that bombs missing the Prefecture might destroy culturally significant buildings such as Notre Dame Cathedral and Choltitz accepts a truce offer from the Gaullists.
+The communists refuse to stop fighting and the truce dies after a day.
+A messenger from the Resistance is sent to advise the approaching Americans that the Germans have rigged the Eiffel Tower and other landmarks with explosives and that the Resistance controls parts of the city.
+He implores them for support to prevent the uprising being crushed as was then happening in Warsaw.
+General Omar Bradley agrees that the 2nd Armored Division under General Philippe Leclerc should enter the city.